fawda123/swmp_noise/README.md

 ## Revision points

-* Use of 'detiding' - a more appropriate descriptor?
-* Relevance of indepth description of simulated data - not a primary focus
-* Add to discussion relevant literature of people who have done similar things - Kahlman filter
+Second iteration of mcm revisions are done - more careful description of problem and methods for addressing are included.